clach04/sample_reading_media/README.md

 For Comic book also sample, see https://www.contrapositivediary.com/?p=1197 (e.g. http://www.copperwood.com/pub/Elf%20Receiver%20Radio-Craft%20August%201936.cbz)

-Images in images/bobby_make_believe/ are in the Public Domain and are the first 4 four pages of "Bobby Make-Believe (1915)" from https://comicbookplus.com/?dlid=26481
+[bobby_make_believe images](images/bobby_make_believe) are in the Public Domain and are the first 4 four pages of "Bobby Make-Believe (1915)" from https://comicbookplus.com/?dlid=26481

 ## Applications to read sample media